 It’s also better to go back after two weeks for a little top-up.
 I needed slightly more in my follow-up consultation.

 It takes two weeks for the results to appear, so allow enough time for the process to work.
 Botox can last around three to four months, again depending on your particular face structure.

 Downtime is minimal if at all.
 There can be a little bleeding from the needle punctures, but this stops very quickly.
 Only careful face washing and no yoga for 24 hours were my only instructions.

 And I had no bruising at all (and I bruise like a peach), which I think was because I had chosen an experienced practitioner.

 And the final result?
 I love it!
 I feel smooth, I don’t look tired and now wear less make-up.
 I recently saw a friend whom I hadn’t seen for a couple of years and she said: “Wow, you look so well, you never age!”
-Well, that’s mine and Dr Krystyna’s little secret…
+Well, that’s mine and Libbie’s little secret…

 Treatments start at £350 for one area of Botox.
 For more information, visit: www.efmedispa.com.